fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 pytest, test discovery traverses many directories recursively.
 But there are some directories you just know you don’t want pytest looking in.

-The default setting for norecurse is '.* build dist CVS _darcs {arch} and *.egg.
-Having '.*' is a good reason to name your virtual environment '.venv', because all directo- ries starting with a dot will not be traversed.
-However, I have a habit of naming it venv, so I could add that to norecursedirs.

 In the case of the Tasks project, you could list src in there also, because having pytest look for test files there would just be a waste of time.